microsoft/OpenAPI.NET/docs/upgrade-guide-2.md

 If you have any feedback please file a GitHub issue [here](https://github.com/microsoft/OpenAPI.NET/issues) The team is looking forward to hear your experience trying the new version and we hope you have fun busting out your OpenAPI 3.1 descriptions.

-## Todos

-- Models now have matching interfaces + reference type + type assertion pattern + reference fields removed from the base model + Target + RecursiveTarget + removed OpenApiReferenceResolver.
-- Workspace + component resolution.
-- Visitor and Validator method now pass the interface model.
-- Removed all the IEffective/GetEffective infrastructure.
-- OpenApiSchema.Type is now a flag enum + bitwise operations.
-- JsonSchemaDialect + BaseUri in document.
-- Copy constructors are gone, use shallow copy method.
-- Multiple methods that should have been internal have been changed from public to private link OpenApiLink.SerializeAsV3WithoutReference.
-- duplicated _style property on parameter was removed.
-- discriminator now uses references.
-- ValidationRuleSet now accepts a key?